-Expand patient navigation systems.
+Recommendation #5: Expand patient navigation systems.

 The evidence is growing for the effectiveness of patient navigation interventions in reducing disparities in cancer treatment.
 Patient navigation program and specific activities such as case identification, detection of individual barriers to care, care plan implementations, and tracking through treatment completion can increase case follow-up rates and diagnosis after abnormal mammogram and improve treatment outcomes.
-Patient Navigation Program implemented by the Institute of Oncoguia through Brazil Global Initiative funded by Susan G. Komen shows first results in improving patients experiences in breast cancer care.
+Patient Navigation Program implemented by the Institute of Oncoguia through Brazil Global Initiative funded by the Susan G. Komen Breast Cancer Foundation shows first results in improving patients experiences in breast cancer care.